Dalai Lama's escape from China: Siege of Lhasa

-Escape over the Himalaya
+Escape over the Himalayas

 The Oracle wrote down a detailed trajectory of the path the Dalai Lama should follow from the Norbulingka palace until he reached the last Tibetan village at the Indian border.
 The same night, disguised in a uniform of the Chinese Army and in company of a group of twenty people in which his closest family members and ministers of the government were included, the Dalai Lama crossed through the crowds in front of the Norbulingka palace to the Kyuchu river, where they were joined by a larger entourage.
 From there, they began their journey towards Indian exile which would be reached on the 31 March.
-During their journey they travelled mostly by night, spending the days camped at monasteries or camps of the Khamba tribe.
+During their journey, they travelled mostly by night, spending the days camped at monasteries or camps of the Khamba tribe.
 The dignitaries were guarded by members of the Tibetan militia.
 The group was observed but not recognized as they crossed the Kyuchu river during the night of 17 March.
-The group reached the foot of the Che pass on the morning of the 18 March and headed onwards until crossing the Bhramaputra by ferry.
-That night they passed in a small Buddhist monastery, where they discussed the route to take.
-The route through Bhutan seemed the shortest, but worries of an eventual encounter with the Chinese Military lead them another way.
-On 19 March they reached a monastery in Chitesho.
-On 21 March they crossed the Zsagola pass.
+The group reached the foot of the Che pass on the morning of the 18 March and headed onwards until crossing the Brahmaputra by ferry.
+They passed that night in a small Buddhist monastery, where they discussed the route to take.
+The route through Bhutan seemed the shortest, but worries of an eventual encounter with the Chinese military led them another way.
+On 19 March, they reached a monastery in Chitesho.
+On 21 March, they crossed the Zsagola pass.
 This was the day the international community became aware of the flight of the Dalai Lama from Lhasa.
-On 26 March the Dalai Lama entered Lhuntse Dzong, from where he sent a letter to Indian prime minister Jawaharlal Nehru, explaining the political situation in Tibet and requesting asylum.
-In response Nehru sent a detachment of the Assam Rifles to the border post in Chuthangmu near Tawang.
+On 26 March, the Dalai Lama entered Lhuntse Dzong, from where he sent a letter to Indian prime minister Jawaharlal Nehru, explaining the political situation in Tibet and requesting asylum.
+In addition, the Central Intelligence Agency, which had forged ties with Tibetan resistance forces, cabled Nehru's office seeking permission for the Dalai Lama's party to cross the border.
+In response, Nehru sent a detachment of the Assam Rifles to the border post at Khinzemane near Tawang.
 The Dalai Lama and his entourage crossed the McMahon line, which marked the border between India and China, on 31 March.
-The same day Nehru made an announcement in the Indian Parliament, that the Dalai Lama should be treated with respect.
+The same day, Nehru made an announcement in the Indian Parliament, that the Dalai Lama should be treated with respect.
 The Tibetan Government in Exile was allowed to set up its headquarters in Dharamshala.